Altinn/designsystem-styleguide/components/01-skjemakomponenter/05-last-opp.md

 - title: Standard
   description:
   styleModifier:
-  includeClassification: atoms
+  includeClassification: molecules
-  includeCategory: 01-forms
+  includeCategory: 05-forms
-  includeName: 71-fileupload
+  includeName: 00-last-opp-og-fjern

   usage:
   - title: When to use